RikkaApps/Shizuku-API/README.md

 `Shizuku` class provides listeners, `Shizuku#addBinderReceivedListener()` and `Shizuku.addBinderDeadListener()`, that allows you to track the life of the binder.
 You should call methods in `Shizuku` class when the binder is alive or you will get an `IllegalStateException`.

-The steps to get a Binder from Shizuku and Shizuku are different.
+The steps to get a Binder from Sui and Shizuku are different.

 #### Sui